p-tica/IntroductionToDatabases_Group_Project/README.txt

 CS 340 Section 400

-Citation for starter code used in the /website_group3 directory
+Citation for starter code used in the /website_group3 directory Individual citations included in each source code file within frontend and backend folders.
 Date: 06/02/2025
 Code adapted from the bsg files from Exploration - Web Application Technology Code adapted from the bsg files from Exploration - Implementing CUD operations in your app